Minutes: March 15, 2017

 7:00 p.m. to 9:00 p.m.

-More than 50 people attended the 2016 Annual Meeting at the Memorial Hall Library.
-Steve Cotton opened the meeting at 7:00 p.m. with an overview of the FPC noting this is our 77th year.
+About 50 people attended the 2017 Annual Meeting at the Memorial Hall Library.
+Steve Cotton opened the meeting at 7:00 p.m. and welcomed guests with a brief introduction to the FPC.
+Stephani Traina, the Library’s Director of Community Services & Programming, also welcomed guests, noting that the Library was pleased to co-sponsor the presentation by featured speaker Jane Cairns from the Andover Historical Society.
 [To view a slideshow of the business meeting, click here.]

 Treasurer’s Report.
 David Brown moved approval of the Treasurer’s Report as posted on the web site.
 The Treasurer’s Report was approved.

 Election of Officers.
-A motion was made, seconded and approved to elect the following officers: Steve Cotton (President), Marty Rabinowitz (Vice-President), Dave Brown (Treasurer), and Janet Kenney (secretary) for a 1-year term ending December 31, 2016.
-A motion was made, seconded and approved to re-elect the following Directors for a 2-year term ending December 31, 2017: Amy Janovsky and Martha Russell.
+A motion was made, seconded and approved to elect the following officers: Steve Cotton (President), Marty Rabinowitz (Vice-President), Dave Brown (Treasurer), and Janet Kenney (Secretary) for a 1-year term ending December 31, 2017.
+A motion was made, seconded, and approved to re-elect the following directors for a 2-year term ending December 31, 2018: David Adilman, Steve Ellis, and Dorothy Tyler.

 A motion to adjourn was made, seconded and approved.
 The meeting adjourned at 9:00 p.m.